Architecture

 Built-in Monitoring:

-- Container health checks
+- Container health checks with fall/rise thresholds

 - Deployment status tracking

-- Application logs via
+- Application container logs via

-haloy logs - Service status via
+haloy server logs - Service status via

-haloy status
+haloy status - Installation verification via

 External Monitoring: